dnadella787/Argparse-for-CPP/README.md

+Currently working on:
+ - getting parser/argument objects to return value to be used
+ - updating function descriptions on README
+ - update the print_help function
+ - work on efficiency

+Parsing itself is done.

 An argparse implementation written in C++.
 This version is meant to use more object oriented design to do the parsing.